How to Win CCDC: Injects

 Inject 37 - Email Security

 This Inject covers email security, specifically anti-spoofing measures that can be performed with DNS.
-This is essentially a test question in disguise.
+This inject is essentially a test question in disguise.
 Also, what's interesting here is that they don't specifically call out a need to implement, just come up with a plan.
 So a little research can tell you what all 3 of these records are for, how they work, and how to implement them.
 Given that Regionals contains actual users who may click on Red Team payloads to the email boxes, it's still probably a good idea to implement them, even if it's not required.
 So you'd want the following in your reply:

 Inject Responses

-I also want to make a call out regarding using AI services for submitting Inject responses.
-Large Language Models are incapable of reasoning, and therefore are not suitable to properly compose an Inject response, or any other fact based document.
-They "hallucinate", which is excellent an PR term for the bot unknowingly lying with extreme confidence.
-If the Competition Organizers think your Inject response is generated via an LLM, they are going to throw it out.
-AI can be useful, but because it's inherently unreliable you cannot use it as a source of truth.
 You still need to know and understand the subject matter to be able to verify it's output.
-Additionally, anything that is said or processed by these AI services is typically fed back into the model, meaning you are typically leaking confidential data to these systems.
+Additionally, anything that is said or processed by these AI services is typically fed back into the model.
+If you use these services for work, you are feeding data, potentially confidential data back into to these systems.
 This can have massive repercussions for you and the organization you work for.
 This isn't me trying to say "AI Bad.
-Fearmongering grumble grumble.", but I want to note that you have to be careful on how you use it.
-Certainly not for anything sensitive.
+Fearmongering grumble grumble.", but I want to note that you have to be diligent on how you use it.
+LLMs are awesome for helping brainstorm ideas and helping you get started with basic tasks.
+However, I would not recommend using it for anything sensitive.
 Anyways, tangent over.
 Back to what I was talking about before.
 The first inject response example I want to show is the password policy Inject.

 Inject 18 - Password Complexity Requirements